Lowland Tapirs

 Wild Care Institute Atlantic Forest Project

-WildLife Foundation has provided funding for a project run by WildCare Institute.
-We are helping to strengthen a ‘green corridor’ sanctuary to create ‘a safe haven’ for Lowland tapirs in the Misiones province of northern Argentina.
-The funding will be used to support a series of 18 educational and interactive workshops led by some of Argentina’s leading environmental professionals, including veterinarians, professors, beekeepers, and the Argentinian secretary of family agriculture.
-As part of the project, the workshops will provide local communities with the skills and knowledge to improve their livelihoods as well as helping local communities treasure wildlife by providing education and alternatives to hunting as well as increasing enforcement measures to improve species survival.
-The funding will allow the area, of almost 4,000 hectares of land, to be protected, helping to conserve Lowland Tapirs.
+The WildLife Foundation provided funding for a project run by the WildCare Institute, aimed at strengthening a ‘green corridor’ sanctuary to create a ‘safe haven’ for Lowland tapirs in the Misiones province of northern Argentina.
+The funding supported a series of 18 educational and interactive workshops led by some of Argentina’s leading environmental professionals, including veterinarians, professors, beekeepers, and the Argentinian secretary of family agriculture.
+As part of the project, the workshops equipped local communities with the skills and knowledge to improve their livelihoods while fostering a deeper appreciation for wildlife.
+They offered education and alternatives to hunting, alongside increasing enforcement measures to enhance species survival.
+The funding protected nearly 4,000 hectares of land, contributing to the conservation of Lowland Tapirs.

 Facts